-Rocks moving resulting in fall from height, impact and crush injuries staff and guests The temple is a very well established pile of rocks from historic quarry works.
+Competent assistants such as teachers or trained staff can support in group control at the top and bottom and also with spotting as long as they are fit and capable to do so.
+Staff should have as a minimum the Adventure Quarry qualification with a specific induction on the temple run Rocks moving resulting in fall from height, impact and crush injuries staff and guests The temple is a very well established pile of rocks from historic quarry works.
 Although their security is uncertain, though use and observations by staff we consider them safe.
 All staff using the temple need be aware of any instability and movement and report immediately to the Centre manager The established 2 routes are the only 2 routes to be used Poor access for emergency services and for evacuation of injured people leading to injuries worsening Staff and guests Staff running the temple run will be carrying a radio and or mobile phone and can contact assistance from the DM in an emergency People should not be pressured to do anything beyond their ability The walk has 2 exit points (ADQ gate and the campsite).
 If BF staff are not able to evacuate people without causing further harm then the emergency services should be called.
 Any accidents beyond the temple should be evacuated towards the campsite, this terrain is manageable Accidents before the temple should be evacuated back towards the start of the ADQ.
 This will require more staff as the path is steep and muddy. the use of additional equipment such as planks and barrels for team building purposes resulting in slips, trips and falls Guests Careful consideration to what equipment is used Moving equipment over the temple will need careful managing, support and or spotting should be in place Multiple people carrying equipment should be briefed and monitored and manual handling consideration briefed Adding blind folds to members of the group leading in trips and falls from height Guests Blindfolds can be added to increase the level of challenge and risk to develop communication, trust, and general group skills.
-Although very valuable, the risk is also increased, and the following apply: The use of blindfolds needs risk assessing to ensure the activity is compatible with the group with regards to their safety every person blindfolded should be supported by at least one person who can see, but ideally two people All blindfolded people should be within line of sight of the instructor and competent assistant staff should be able to intervene when necessary people being blindfolded should be offered the choice have the option to simply close their eyes should be offered as an alternative to the blind fold Instructors to spot in key areas to support applying folded person and their guide Slipping in wet conditions leading to falls from height and major impact injuries / death All Staff to assess the conditions against the capability of their group before use If not 100% of decision staff should consult DM/CM before undertaking the task Consider how the group is managed, adaptions such as the following can be used: Smaller group numbers More staff More competent assistants Ropes and harnesses (SPA/ML only)
+Although very valuable, the risk is also increased, and the following apply: The use of blindfolds needs risk assessing to ensure the activity is compatible with the group with regards to their safety

+Slipping in wet conditions leading to falls from height and major impact injuries / All every person blindfolded should be supported by at least one person who can see, but ideally two people All blindfolded people should be within line of sight of the instructor and competent assistant staff should be able to intervene when necessary people being blindfolded should be offered the choice have the option to simply close their eyes should be offered as an alternative to the blind fold Instructors to spot in key areas to support applying folded person and their guide Staff to assess the conditions against the capability of their group before use If not 100% of decision staff should consult DM/CM before undertaking the task

+death Consider how the group is managed, adaptions such as the following can be used:

+Smaller group numbers

+More staff

+More competent assistants

+Ropes and harnesses (SPA/ML only)